What is “Narrative Walks”?

 $150 – Full fee.

-$50 – with Medicare Rebate (must have a Mental Health Plan and referral from your GP).
+Rebates are available with Mental Health Treatment Plan and referral from your GP.

 We do not turn away those wishing to access ‘Narrative Walks’ due to financial hardship.
 Please talk to us about your situation to explore your options.